-Heli Lounge Bar, Kuala Lumpur aka the Helipad Bar KL is a bar that sets up at night on a working helipad located on the 35th floor of a Kuala Lumpur skyscraper – as such there’s no walls, no ceiling, no safety barrier – just a fabulous view of the KL skyline.
+The bar sets up at night on a working helipad located on the 35th floor of a Kuala Lumpur skyscraper – as such there’s no walls, no ceiling, no safety barrier – just a fabulous view of the KL skyline.

 But here’s my need to know guide – including exactly what time get there for the best seat, how much to expect to pay for a drink, what the helipad KL dress code involves – and if it’s okay to go up there when you’re scared of heights (like me)

 Admittedly, a bar on a helipad should not be my first choice of drinking venue – I’m scared of heights.
 I once got stuck up the top of the Wat Arun temple in Bangkok and had to be carried down by a taxi driver and I cried on the Capilano Suspension Bridge in Vancouver.

 I won’t let my fear beat me though and so now head up tall buildings in a single bound, albeit it with very sweaty palms – I think I’m getting better, but this was a new test, I was going solo without The Boyfriend to

 laugh at me supportively calm me down when I start to shake.
 But more of that in a minute, let’s get to the useful stuff.

 I walked from my hotel (The Pullman KLCC) which took about 15 minutes but, if you’re using public transport, the Raja Chulan monorail station is right outside the Heli Lounge bar front door (also handy if you’re in a cab and the driver needs reference point) and the name of the building is clearly marked above the big glass doors.

 When you get to the building, you won’t see any obvious signs for the bar but head to the bank of lifts on the right that says Floor 34, push that button and you’ll get there.